Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 No, Google doesn’t have a CRM of its own.

-That said, many CRM tools are built to work with Google Workspace and other Google apps.
-This means you can keep using tools you already know, like Gmail, Calendar, and Drive, while still getting access to the sales features a CRM provides.
+That said, many CRM software work with Google Workspace.
+This means you can keep using the Google tools you already know (like Gmail, Calendar, Drive, etc.), while still getting access to the sales features a CRM provides.

 This way, there’s less need to jump between tabs or manually copy information from one place to another, which saves time and reduces your chances of making mistakes. -

-Can Google Sheets be used as a CRM?
+Can I use a Google Sheets CRM instead of a Google CRM?

-Yes, Google Sheets can be used as a CRM.
-In fact, a lot of small businesses and teams start using CRMs from there before moving on to proper CRM software.
+You can use Google Sheets as a CRM.
+In fact, a lot of small businesses and teams begin their CRM journey with spreadsheets (on Google Sheets or Excel) before moving on to proper CRM software.

 The problem, though, is that there are tons of Google Sheet CRMs, and the majority of them are no more than glorified phonebooks.